Gloucester Daily Times

 During a term as poet laureate in Gloucester, MA, my commitment to civic poetry, a poetry of place and witness, grew stronger.
 By civic poetry, I mean poems written for the public on community topics.
 I mean poetry accessible to an attentive, general audience.
 And since it is often meant to be read in public, I mean poetry that relies heavily on sound and familiar forms: rhyming tricks, assonance, consonance, regular rhythms, refrains, the workhorse sonnet… And of course, civic poetry, like all poetry, is insightful and fresh, never talks down.

-Civic poetry is often generated by news: Auden’s “September 1, 1939,” at the start of World War II, or the legion of poems written and still being written on Sandy Hook or Pulse night club atrocities.
+Civic poetry is often generated by news: Auden’s “September 1, 1939,” at the start of World War II, or the legion of poems written and still being written on the Sandy Hook or Pulse night club atrocities.
 Another type includes bespoke, occasional poems.
 Like the inaugural poems of Elizabeth Alexander and Richard Blanco at the Obama ceremonies.
 Their poetry added perspective and scope, solemnity to the events..
 But these were only the fourth and fifth poets to read at a presidential inauguration.
 The first was Robert Frost (Kennedy), then Maya Angelou (Clinton), and Miller Williams (Clinton).
 A sixth poet, Jimmy Carter’s fellow Georgian James Dickey, read at a gala the evening of the inauguration.

 Besides accessibility and fresh form, there is one other necessary ingredient in civic poetry: hope.
 Not innocent, immature hope, nothing naive.
 It may be a battered hope, even diminished, but is not cowed or faint, remains brassy, unabashed.
 Civic poetry makes no apologies for believing in our stressed, wonderful experiment.
 As Miller Williams said, on January 20, 1997, in “Of History and Hope,”